 - Fellows must be first generation college students.

-- Fellows must be enrolled either full time or part time.
+- Fellows must be currently enrolled either as full time or part time students.

-- Fellows must be able to reside in Washington, D.C. for ten weeks during the length of this program.
+- Fellows must be able to reside in the Washington, D.C. metropolitan area for ten weeks during the length of this program.

-- Fellows will be directly supervised by Public Policy Director Tanya Clay-House but will potentially have the opportunity to work in other project areas of interest.
+- Fellows placed at the Lawyers' Committee's office will be directly supervised by Public Policy Director Tanya Clay House but may also have opportunities to work in other project areas of interest.